 At the University of Pittsburgh, this effort is deeply personal.
 Our researchers are rushing to unlock the mysteries of preventing and treating COVID-19 infections.
 Our talented alumni, members of Pitt’s world-renowned health science schools, are reporting for shifts in thousands of hospitals and clinics across the nation.
 And our faculty—some of the finest medical experts in the country—have cared for our family and friends in exam and operating rooms across the region.

-Absent a medical treatment or vaccine and without the benefits of built-up immunity, the only real tools that we have for combating COVID-19 is distance and time.
+Absent a medical treatment or vaccine and without the benefits of built-up immunity, the only real tools that we have for combating COVID-19 are distance and time.
 If we slow the spread of the disease enough, there’s hope.
 Our world-class health care system will be left to manage a substantial, but largely surmountable, outbreak.
 But if the spread of COVID-19 runs unchecked, it will almost certainly overwhelm the system and its workers.

 The solution is simple—a combination of individual and collective actions, everything from frequent handwashing to widescale social distancing.
 But these steps only work if everyone plays their part.
 If too many of us opt out in ambivalence, then we will all lose.